 NIRISS Detector Performance

-Various fundamental properties of the JWST NIRISS detector that affect the overall science performance were measured in ground testing in late 2015 and early 2016.
+Various fundamental properties of the JWST NIRISS detector that affect the overall science performance were measured in ground testing in late 2015 and early 2016 and verified in-flight during commissioning.

 The NIRISS detector is a 2048 × 2048 HAWAII-2RG device with a wavelength cut-off around 5 μm, in the same "family" of detectors as the 2 NIRSpec detectors and the 2 guider detectors.
 It is also similar to the NIRCam long wavelength devices.